worstprgr/reddit-remove-all/README.md

 # Reddit Post Remover

-This script removes **all posts and comments** you ever made in Reddit.
+This script removes **all posts and comments** you ever made on Reddit.
 Since Reddit does not provide a "nuke all" option, we have to do it.

 ## Installation